 - knowledge of development and testing techniques:

 Depending on the type of project, you may need specialized skills from a QA Engineer.
-The skills mentioned in the article refer to the basic skill set of the average Middle QA Engineer.
+The skills mentioned in the article refer to the basic skill and automation tool set of the average Middle QA Engineer.

 Important Soft Skills for QA Engineer: